Restream/reindexer/cpp_src/server/contrib/server.md

   full_match_boost?: number //default: 1.1
   // Decrease of relevancy in case of partial match by value: partial_match_decrease * (non matched symbols) / (matched symbols) partial_match_decrease?: integer
+  // DEPRECATED.
+Minimum relevancy of found documents.
+0: all found documents will be returned 1: only documents with rank >= 100 will be returned min_relevancy?: number //default: 0.05
   // Minimum rank of found documents.
-0: all found documents will be returned 1: only documents with relevancy >= 100% will be returned min_relevancy?: number //default: 0.05
+0: all found documents will be returned 255: only documents with rank = 255 will be returned min_rank?: number //default: 5
   // Maximum possible typos in word.
 0: typos is disabled, words with typos will not match.
 N: words with N possible typos will match.
 It is not recommended to set more than 2 possible typo -It will seriously increase RAM usage, and decrease search speed max_typos?: integer
   // Maximum word length for building and matching variants with typos.